rdmolony/til/stationmanager/how-the-navbar-links-to-pages.md

-# How the navbar links to the pages
+# How the navbar links to pages

 The navbar is created using [`bootstrap css`](https://getbootstrap.com/) to style a `<ul>` elements within a `<nav>` element into a quality navigation bar.